 By contrast, we have another local cafe I love that gets my regular custom: Steampunk in North Berwick.
 It has a rustic charm that comes from repurposing an old warehouse and furniture.
 They serve delicious healthy homemade vegetarian food including an only too tempting range of gluten-free and vegan cakes.
 All held together with the fresh aroma of their own brand of coffee and their mission ‘to share our love of coffee with you.’
 They also sell products such as reusable cups and flasks to encourage us to be kinder to the environment.
 They partner with other socially conscious businesses to put on events that nourish the soul as well as our stomachs.
 What they stand for is clear from a brand and impact perspective.
 They are different.
 They are unique.
 They care and are contributing to the community.
 It’s not surprising they regularly have queues out the door–even when it’s raining!

 Why is it important for businesses to stand for something?

 When I first started raising funds for my humanitarian trips to Rwanda, raising funds for a cause through your business showed you care and was a differentiator.
 But now the majority of consumers expect businesses to support causes, that in itself is no longer good enough.
-Research carried out by Catalyst this year shows that they now also expect businesses to take a stand, take action and be vocal about what’s important to them.
+Research carried out by Catalyst in 2018 shows that they now also expect businesses to take a stand, take action and be vocal about what’s important to them.